 The balance sheet common size analysis mostly uses the total assets value as the base value.
-On the balance sheet, the total assets value equals the value of total liabilities and shareholders’ equity.
-A financial manager or investor uses the common size analysis to see how a firm’s capital structure compares to rivals.
+A financial manager or investor can use the common size analysis to see how a firm’s capital structure compares to rivals.
 They can make important observations by analyzing specific line items in relation to the total assets.

-Let’s take the example of ABC Company whose balance sheet for 2017 is as follows:
+Let’s take the example of ABC Company, with the following balance sheet:

-From the table above, we can deduce that cash represents 14.5% of the total assets while inventory represents 12% of the total assets.
-In the liabilities section, we can deduce that accounts payable represent 15%, salaries 10%, long-term debt 30%, and shareholder’s equity 40% of the total liabilities and stockholder’s equity.
+From the table above, we calculate that cash represents 14.5% of total assets while inventory represents 12%.
+In the liabilities section, accounts payable is 15% of total assets, and so on.

 Income Statement Common Size Analysis

 The base item in the income statement is usually the total sales or total revenues.
 Common size analysis is used to calculate net profit margin, as well as gross and operating margins.
-The ratios tell investors and finance managers how the company is doing in terms of revenues, and they can make predictions of future revenues.
+The ratios tell investors and finance managers how the company is doing in terms of revenues, and can be used to make predictions of future revenues and expenses.
 Companies can also use this tool to analyze competitors to know the proportion of revenues that goes to advertising, research and development, and other essential expenses.

-One of the benefits of using common size analysis is that it allows investors to identify drastic changes in a company’s financial statement.
+One of the benefits of using common size analysis is that it allows investors to identify large changes in a company’s financial statements.
 It mainly applies when the financials are compared over a period of two or three years.
 Any significant movements in the financials across several years can help investors decide whether to invest in the company.

 Common size analysis is also an excellent tool to compare companies of different sizes but in the same industry.
 Looking at their financial data can reveal their strategy and their largest expenses that give them a competitive edge over other comparable companies.

-For example, some companies may sacrifice margins to gain a large market share, which increases revenues at the expense of profit margins.
-Such a strategy allows the company to grow faster than comparable companies because they are more preferred by investors.
+For example, some companies may sacrifice margins to gain a large market share, which increases revenues at the expense of profit margin.
+Such a strategy may allow the company to grow faster than comparable companies.

 Download the Free Template